top of page

 2. Do not attempt to move the pot or pan outside.

-3. Do not use flour, baking powder or cooking powders that resemble baking soda or salt, because they have a different chemical makeup and could make the fire worse.
+3. Do not use flour, sugar, baking powder, or cooking powders that resemble baking soda or salt, because they have a different chemical makeup and could make the fire worse.

 1. Do not open the door to your oven.